chaibio/chaipcr/ng2/README.md

 ~~Edit: `proxy.conf.js` has been added to `.gitignore` list.
 Use `proxy.conf.js.example` as reference to setup your proxy.~~

-Edit: In development, all calls to api are sent to local rails web server (`localhost:3000`).
+~~You can read more about [Angular CLI Proxy](https://github.com/angular/angular-cli/blob/master/docs/documentation/stories/proxy.md)~~

-You can read more about [Angular CLI Proxy](https://github.com/angular/angular-cli/blob/master/docs/documentation/stories/proxy.md)
+Edit: In development, all calls to api are sent to local rails web server (`http://localhost:3000`).

 ### Deployment